-A while ago when I was still in the States, I read an interesting article about a guy who tried to go to Kansas from Florida for the first time since he was a kid.
+A while ago when I was still in the States, I read an interesting article about a middle-aged guy who tried to go to Kansas from Florida.

 He had relatives in Kansas, so he tried to pay them a visit during his vacation.
-He actually didn’t take an airplane like many others do although it’s kind of a long way.
-He took buses, so it’s a long, long journey for miles with a couple of bus transfers.
-After hours of long, deep sleep on the bus, he finally arrived in Kansas and got off the bus.
-He was very drowsy when he arrived, but he was glad he finally reached Kansas.
+He didn’t take an airplane although it’s quite a distance.
+He took a bus, so it’s a long, long journey for miles with a couple of bus transfers.
+After hours of long, deep sleep on the bus, he finally arrived.
+He was very drowsy when he got off the bus, but he was glad he finally reached Kansas.

-But after getting off, he got surprised and puzzled because the area looked totally different from his memories from this childhood.
+But after getting off from the bus, he got surprised and puzzled because the area looked totally different from what he remembers.

-Wondering why the town looked totally different, he walked back to the bus station trying to ask the people.
-But before asking, he noticed he simplest reason when he saw the sign on a building saying,
+Wondering why the town looked so much different, he walked back to the bus station thinking of asking someone the direction.
+But before asking, he noticed the simplest reason why the town looked different when he saw the sign on a building saying,

 “Welcome to Michigan!”

-Has your life ever ended up like this?
+Did your life ever end up like this?
 Ended up in a place where you didn’t even wish to be?

-You dreamed, hoped, wished, and expected something… Yet your life didn’t get there.
-You didn’t arrive in Kansas.
-Instead, you ended up in Michigan.
+Dreamed, hoped, wished, and expected something… Yet your life didn’t get there.
+You didn’t arrive in Kansas: instead, you ended up in Michigan.
 That’s not where you wanted to go, but you were there anyway.

 Elijah was in constant conflicts with the prophets of the Canaanite god, a god of rain and fertility worshiped under the reign of King Ahab and his wife Jezebel.